Three of the questions of the Baptismal Covenant in the Episcopal Church are:

 As part of our baptismal covenant, we promise to “strive for justice and peace among all people, and respect the dignity of every human being.”

 St. Paul’s engages in vibrant and desperately-needed outreach to make an immediate difference in the lives of people in crisis as a way of living out this promise.
-In pursuing social justice, we also work to come up with positive solution…Read More »
+In pursuing social justice, we also work to come up with positive s…Read More »

 Our Sustainability Committee works to spread knowledge about stewardship of God's creation through educational programming for the St. Paul's Community, as well as partnering with the greater Mt.
 Lebanon community.